uvwxy/docker-checkmk/Readme.md

-# Unofficial Docker Container for Check_MK
+# Docker-Check_MK

-Dockerized version of Check_MK (on a debian based container)
+Unofficial docker container of Check_MK (on a debian based container)

 This is the initial version that gets Check_MK up and running monitoring `localhost`